arizvisa/ida-minsc/docs/static/combinators.rst

 .. py:function:: fmap(\*callables)(object)

-   Given a number of ``callables``, return a closure that executes them synchronously against ``object`` returning a tuple containing the result of each callable.
+   Given a number of ``callables``, return a closure that executes them synchronously against ``object`` returning a tuple composed of the results of each callable.

    :param \*callables: any number of callables to execute for each desired
                        result returned